 These groups may equally be referred to as small food co-ops or ‘pre-order co-ops’, terms which usefully highlight their generally modest membership numbers (which tend to make them both friendly and nimble) and fundamental difference from a retail store – no shelves of produce but a product list from which members order ahead of time and then pay up-front so the order can be placed with the supplier(s).
 Most, however, aren’t co-operatives in any formal, legal sense but simply more informal instances of co-operation, operating as ‘unincorporated associations’ (so they’re more like a local GAA club than a trading business, run on a voluntary basis by those who benefit).

 Sometimes, the term ‘buying group’ is used rather than ‘buying club’, but this phrase tends to be more widely associated with the business world and corporate collective buying to gain savings.
 Still, if you encounter a ‘wholefood buying group’ then it’s almost certainly what we’re talking about here.
 ‘Food club’ and ‘food group’ are other terms that serve as further alternatives.

-Less commonly used now, but very much in the tradition of DIY food sourcing is the idea of a ‘food conspiracy’, one which carries a more radical tinge from the United States of the 1970s.
-It’s an inspiring history that this blog will be sure to return to.
+Less commonly used now, but very much in the tradition of DIY food sourcing is the idea of a ‘food conspiracy’, one which carries a more radical tinge from the United States of the early 1970s.

 Despite the existing diversity of labels, this site also coins another phrase, too – one we think is a useful and dynamic addition – the idea of doing ‘pop-up wholefoods’.